marshall-hobbs96/CSCE315-Pancake-P1/README.md

 to a couple different things but it still didn't work.
 If we can't figure it out how to compile this by lab, maybe we should just write our own.

+FIXED: Just run:

+> make test_AI

+to compile from the root directory and

+> test/test_AI

+to run the test (It should pass...)